Camkelly16/Java-Projects/MyFirstProject/README.md

 ## MyFirstProgram

 This is my First Program in Java.
+There is much more to come.
 ## Folder Structure

 The workspace contains two folders by default, where: